If you have never experienced the piercing scream of a bull elk during the rut, you’re in for a treat during this ELK RUT Photo Tour 2020!

 Thursday September 24:

-We’ll stop along the way for photo ops and also at the top where marmots and pika zip about.
+Plan to stop along the way for photo ops and also at the top where marmots and pika zip about.
 The mountain vistas are breathtaking here!

 Spend your final night of the tour in the town of Grand Lake, which is where the Colorado River begins.
 After checking in and a small rest, it’s time to explore these new environs for photogenic wildlife and landscapes.